PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Compute.md

 - Network throughput scales at 2 Gbps per vCPU
 	- Max 32 Gbps with 16 vCPU
 - Up to 8 NICs connected to different network
+- Each NIC must be attached to a different VPC
 - Can't modify after creation
 ### Pricing
 - Per-second billing, with a minimum of 1 minute